syncd010/AoC2023/README.md

 It's a learn something new day.
 Part one was initially done similarly to day 10, though that didn't scale to part two.
 Spent part of the day trying to devise a way to get the interior area from a list of the vertices, but before implementing something complex i gave up and looked for clues on Reddit to check if that was the right track.
 Learned about [Shoelace formula](https://en.wikipedia.org/wiki/Shoelace_formula) and [Pick's theorem](https://en.wikipedia.org/wiki/Pick%27s_theorem) and also that, next time, need to look for clues earlier.

 ## [Day 19](https://adventofcode.com/2023/day/19)
+A fun and interesting day.
+Somewhat challenging dealing with various levels of data, but interesting.
+Parsing the input is messy but straightforward.
+Rules have a specific `struct` to model them, workflows are modelled as a map of workflow name to a list of its rules, parts are a map of its category to its value.
+Parsing the input returns the workflows a the list of parts.
+Part one is relatively straightforward: pass each part through the workflows (starting at "in") and collect the accepted parts.
+Part two is more interesting : The idea is to splice a hypercube iteratively with each rule on the workflow.
+This involves keeping a queue of the hypercubes yet to be completely spliced, and using the workflows to splice them step by step.
+Each rule in a workflow that is not final  splices the hypercube and sent to the queue for further exploration.
+The inverse of the hypercube continues to be processed with the next rule of the workflow.
+When an accepted hypercube is found, its area is calculated and added to the combinations.

 ## [Day 20](https://adventofcode.com/2023/day/20)